 Research Opportunity Program (ROP) courses are not offered every year.
 Additional information for ROP299Y1 and REP398H1/Y1 is available on the A&S website.
 The Research Excursion Program (REP) 398H/Y is administered by the International Programs Office.

-Queries about ROP and REP may also be emailed to the Associate Chair, Undergraduate.
+Queries about ROP and REP may also be emailed to the Undergraduate Administrator.

 History Majors only.
 The Department of History offers senior undergraduate students the possibility of study under the course designations HIS498H1-F/S or HIS499Y1-Y. These courses result in the production of an independent research project.
 This may not necessarily take the form of a thesis.
 Students must find topics and project supervisors.
 Not eligible for CR/NCR option.